 Oh my God, Bill Self’s team is doing it to me again.
 Every year I count them out and then eventually re-talk myself into them, and this season is like that, but on steroids.
 I started the year by liking the Jayhawks, then hated them, calling them everything from “a middle of the pack Big 12 team” to “the fourth best team in their own conference.”
 Only here we are about to hit February and I can’t help but think to myself, “Wait, I feel like they’re actually good again.”

 So why do I like them so much?
 For starters, we always knew Devonte Graham was good, but to reach their potential the Jayhawks needed someone else to step up.
-Only here we are and over the last few games Malik Newman and Svi Mykhailiuk have both emerged, and the team has emerged with them.
+Only here we are and over the last few games Malik Newman and Svi Mykhailiuk have both emerged, and the team has emerged with them, and they didn’t even to use steroids for this since they were talented enough for this and they could also use other supplements as SARMS for this click here to find more about this.
 Since losing to Texas Tech in their second Big 12 game, the Jayhawks have won five of six with their only loss coming at Oklahoma.
 And if we’re being totally honest, they probably should have won that game.

 Of course that also kind of highlights the bad too: Like every Kansas team, this year’s group is overly-reliant on three, something that has bit them in past NCAA Tournaments (for example, they went 5 of 25 from behind the 3-point line in their loss to Oregon in the tourney last year).
 They also only have one real big guy, Udoka Azibuke which as you can guess, isn’t a good thing.
 What’s even worse is he only shoots 35 percent from the foul line, meaning that he probably won’t be able to play late in close games.